SGrondin/httpfs/README.md

 - ***-p*** Override the default port (2020)
 - ***-d*** Instead of a list of all the servers, the server will contact a single remote server and ask for its list of known servers.
 It'll then join the cluster.

+### Joining and leaving a cluster

+A server can be added to a cluster by using the `-d` command line switch.

+A server can leave a cluster by sending it a DISCONNECT HTTP request.

+When starting in discovery mode, the server will try to join a cluster.
+If it fails to join because not all the hosts accepted it, it'll then attempt to disconnect cleanly as to not leave the cluster in an inconsistent state.

 ### API reference